dmg9626/dmg9626.github.io/about/index.md

 title: About Me
 permalink: /about/
 ---
+## About Me

-<p>I'm a game developer from Orlando, currently enrolled at Drexel University in Computer Science with a Game Development concentration.</p>
+Hello!
+I'm a game programmer from Orlando, Florida.
+I recently graduated from Drexel University in the Class of 2020, with a Bachelor's in Computer Science and a concentration in Game Development and AI.

+Games were a big part of my life growing up, and I'm lucky enough to enjoy a career making them.
+Nothing thrills me more than watching someone else enjoy a game I worked on!

-<p>When I'm not talking about games, I can be found enjoying the weather, yelling about internet privacy, or tinkering with my Raspberry Pi.</p>
+When I'm not working on/playing games, I can be found skateboarding, enjoying the weather, yelling about internet privacy, or tinkering with my Raspberry Pi.